Flight Crew SOP

 3. Return from Retirement:

-• Pilots retired after 90 days of inactivity may request a return to active status by contacting their Hub Manager (HM) or dpo@flyuva.org.
+• Pilots retired after 90 days of inactivity may request a return to active status by contacting the Flight Operations Specialist team or the Director of Pilot Operations dpo@flyuva.org.

-• If the HM or DPO is unavailable, pilots may contact any member of the staff team via email or Discord message to make this request.
+• If the FOS team or DPO is unavailable, pilots may contact any member of the staff team via email or Discord message to make this request.

 4. Leave of Absence Requests: